-This guide is both an easily digestible introduction to hybrid cloud, as well as a "living" guide that will be updated periodically to keep IT leaders in the loop on new ways in which hybrid cloud can be leveraged.
+This guide acts as an introduction to hybrid cloud, covering key use cases as well as pros and cons IT leaders should keep in mind when considering ways in which hybrid cloud can be leveraged.

 What is hybrid cloud?